Reviews You Can Rely On

 Ease of Use

-To identify blood pressure trends, we are looking for changes over time.
+We look for changes over time to identify blood pressure trends.
 To collect meaningful data, you need frequent and consistent results.
 Experts recommend getting a reading once a day at around the same time.
 With that in mind, it's ideal if the process is easy to do.

 The Omron Evolv Wireless blows by the competition here.
 It has a molded cuff, making it as easy to pull on as a bracelet.
 Once you do that and manipulate it into the right location with the help of the user manual, all you have to do is press the start button to get a reading.
 To view that reading later, you'll need to download the app, link it to your device, and press the upload button on the monitor.
 The second process is less seamless but worth it to us for the everyday ease of taking a quick reading.